jorneilander/ansible-role-openwrt/README.md

 You can also manage any packages and services you want to have installed or removed, as well as add an authorized SSH key for easy access.

+This role will install `python3-light` and some other small packages on the device when install `cron`-jobs.
+The amount of space needed is minimal, and most devices should be able to accomodate this just fine.

 ## Requirements

 You will need to run this role from a playbook, and have `gather_facts` enabled.